interplaynetary/free-association/resources/instructions.md

 We will go back and forth meaning that you will change only ONE SPECIFIC THING, then give me time to test functionality and we will continue.

 ## For Developing
+For now we will only to making changes to [NAME OF FILE] and not touching anything else

+Make these changes with the minimum amount of code possible, code is a liability, not an asset